-By joining CitySpokes as a Board of Education, you will be provided with Sign In credentials where you are able to quickly and easily create your own apps, and assign the data entry to a teacher or other designated individual.
+By joining CitySpokes as a Board of Education, you will be provided with Sign In credentials where you will be able to quickly and easily create your own StudySpokes prize apps, and assign the data entry to a teacher or other designated individual.
 The interface is ready to go -- all it needs is your data.

 The process of entering data is simple.
 Just follow these steps:

 Your app will then be available to all residents within your county.
 They can also use it with their students to foster a self-motivated learning environment by setting goals and earning prizes.
 You might even have local businesses contribute the prizes as well.